llogan382/FE-engineer-interview-prep/javascript/js-new-hard-parts.md

 DECLARE A FUNCTION- creating a function, storing it in global memory.
 What does a function create?
 A RETURN VALUE.
 Everything gets garbage-cleaned after the function runs.
-The `inputNumber` is known as a PARAMETER.
-The ARGUMENT is the value passed in.
+The `inputNumber` is known as a *PARAMETER*.
+The *ARGUMENT* is the value passed in.

+Function *parameters* are the names listed in the function definition.
+Function *arguments* are the real values passed to (and received by) the function.

 When you return a value, it is available in the GLOBAL EXECUTION CONTEXT.